lullinglore/obsidian-fountain-editor/docs/src/content/docs/references/marking-fountain.md

 Pros:

 - No additional frontmatter.
-- If using external tools outside of Obsidian, you can recognize this file as Fountain by filename, instead of parsing the frontmatter.
+- If integrating with external tools outside of Obsidian, you can recognize this file as Fountain by its filename, instead of parsing the frontmatter.

 Cons

+- To some people, `.fountain.md` might look ugly.
+But this is intended and good as it's kept standard and treated as a `.md` file by apps like Obsidian.
-- You will need an Obsidian plugin like [MeepTech/obsidian-custom-file-extensions-plugin](https://github.com/MeepTech/obsidian-custom-file-extensions-plugin) to be able to open it like normal.
-It's super simple though.
+- If you want to use `.fountain` file extension directly, you will need an Obsidian plugin like [MeepTech/obsidian-custom-file-extensions-plugin](https://github.com/MeepTech/obsidian-custom-file-extensions-plugin) to be able to open it like normal.
+It's super simple though!

 ---

-Note that a note only needs at least one of these attributes to be recognized for Fountain.
-It also makes no difference if more than one attribute is applied!
+Be aware that a note just only needs **at least one** of these attributes to be recognized for Fountain.
+If more than one attribute is applied, then it still works!